emgyrz/ar-templater/README.md

 ## Reasons for creating
-Due to some circumstances in our project to build the templates we used `gulp` and a few plugins to it (which names remain secret).
-With the increase of the code base the compilation only templates become slower and slower and breaking dependencies when upgrading packages delivered more and more discontent.
+Due to some circumstances in our project we used `gulp` and a few plugins to it (let their names remain a secret) to build the templates.
+With the increase of the code base the compilation of only the templates became slower and slower.
+And breaking dependencies made more and more discontent while I upgraded packages.
 In the end I had to write something.
-The problem with the dependencies, of course, resolved.
-But the acceleration of the compilation speed was a pleasant surprise.
+The problem with the dependencies, of course, was resolved.
+And the acceleration of the compilation speed has been a pleasant surprise.
 Naked stats:

 In the project:
 - 167 template files